 I like to give the girl crafty gifts and I have a lot of things on her wish list that are craft kits and other things I think she’ll like but that are kind of special because we don’t use craft kits all that often.
-This year someone bought her the ALEX Toys Paper Bag Puppets Kit (that’s an Amazon link and not an affiliate because Amazon hates Arkansas), which had been on her list for a while and I thought she would like.
+This year someone bought her the ALEX Toys Paper Bag Puppets Kit, which had been on her list for a while and I thought she would like.
 And I was right.

 Playing with the Kit